tunaSandwich/marketing_ai_agent/docs/RAG_SYSTEM_SUMMARY.md

 > "yeah for that commute length, planet money is perfect. like 20-30 min episodes about weird economics stuff"

 ### With RAG:
-> "honestly i've been there! i organize all my pods in goodpods now - you can make custom lists by mood, topic, whatever. like i have separate lists for commute listening vs weekend deep dives. super easy to import everything from spotify too: goodpods.app/discover"
+> "honestly i've been there! i organize all my pods in goodpods now - you can make custom lists by mood, topic, whatever. like i have separate lists for commute listening vs weekend deep dives."

 **Result**: More helpful, mentions organization features naturally, includes accurate product info.